alexandertoepfer/razorengine-ShadowOM/README.md

 ```
 This heavily relies on the type structure being changed obviously, a method to retrieve the specified root is necessary,
 in this case it will be valid for templates, but the core concept still applies.

+Take a look into Shadow.cs to see how this was accomplished.